csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **NONSTANDARD SYNTAX FOR PROCEDURES AND FUNCTIONS**

 Although the SQL standard defines the syntax for procedures and functions, most databases do not follow the standard strictly, and there is considerable variation in the syntax supported.
-One of the reasons for this situation is that these databases typically introduced support for procedures and functions be- fore the syntax was standardized, and they continue to support their original syntax.
-It is not possible to list the syntax supported by each database here, but we illustrate a few of the differences in the case of Oracle’s PL/SQL, by show- ing below a version of the function from Figure 5.5, as it would be defined in PL/SQL.
+One of the reasons for this situation is that these databases typically introduced support for procedures and functions before the syntax was standardized, and they continue to support their original syntax.
+It is not possible to list the syntax supported by each database here, but we illustrate a few of the differences in the case of Oracle’s PL/SQL, by showing below a version of the function from Figure 5.5, as it would be defined in PL/SQL.

 **create or replace function** _dept count_(_dept name_ **in** _instructor.dept name%type_) **return integer as**